Gavika/ansible-role-aws-cloudwatchagent/README.md

 Warning
 ==========
-This is a work-in-progress alpha stage role.
+This is a work-in-progress beta stage role.
+Currently, tested on Ubuntu 18.04 and CentOS 7 on AWS EC2.

 Ansible Role CloudWatch Agent
 =========